dankuck/vue-easeljs/README.md

 in rotation to show an animation.

 The friendliest approach is to layout the images in a grid.
-For example, if a character requires 32x32 pixels to show, a sprite sheet might have 10 images of the character in a 320x32 pixel image.
-(Or a 32x320 image.
+For example, if a character requires 32x32 pixels to show, you might create a sprite sheet with 10 frames of the character in a 320x32 pixel image.
+Or a 32x320 image.
 Or a 160x64 image.
-EaselJS will figure it out.)
+Whatever the image size, EaselJS will figure it out based on the width and height you give it.

 In that case the following definition will do nicely:

 ```
 <easel-sprite-sheet
     :images="['/images/character.png']"
-    :frames="{width:32,height:32}"
+    :frames="{width: 32, height: 32}"
     ...
 >
 ```